 Is It Safe to Take Fish Oil Before Surgery & Medical Procedures?

 So what does that mean for patients and their recovery?
+Do they really need to stop taking fish oil before surgery?

 Is Fish Oil Before Surgery Really a Risk?